By-laws of General Interest

 The decision to permit or prohibit parking depends on weather conditions as well as the snow removal or de-icing operations underway.

 Note that certain exceptions apply.
-As such, parking is ALWAYS prohibited in areas where No Parking signs are displayed (see Appendix B of By-Law No. 1694 on the City’s Web site).
+As such, parking is ALWAYS prohibited in areas where No Parking signs are displayed (see Appendix B of By-Law No. 1806).

-In addition, using a mower, lawn tractor, edger, chainsaw or leaf blower constitutes a noise nuisance except during the following periods:
+In addition, the use of any noise generating tool using, as a mower, a lawn tractor, an edger, a chainsaw or a leaf blower, constitutes a noise nuisance except during the following periods:

 Garage sales and yard sales are allowed in May and September only.
 No permit is required.